Lucerne – a must-see on any Switzerland Itinerary

 Also known as the Kapellbrücke, this is the oldest bridge of its kind in all of Europe.
 When it was built in 1333, it spanned 200 meters from end to end.
 It now measures 170 meters due to the replenishment of the river banks, but still makes for a beautiful stroll over the water.
 Get a glimpse of history through its artwork, sit by the walls and gaze over the water, or bask in its glow when the bridge is illuminated at night.

-You can take a stroll along the water’s edge or take it all in on one of the historic paddle-boats that go around the lake.
+You can take a stroll along the water’s edge or take it all in on one of the historic paddle boats that go around the lake.
 There are many trips and excursions that can take you around the lake throughout the day.
 But no matter how you choose to enjoy it, the lake’s setting is simply stunning.

 The pristine blue lake is surrounded by glistening snow-capped mountains.
 Even locals can’t resist the allure of the lake.
-Swimming in the water is a favorite activity during the summer, or even when the water is a little bit chilly.
+Swimming in the water is a favourite activity during the summer, or even when the water is a little bit chilly.

 Every city in Switzerland has its own version of Old Town, and Lucerne is no different.
 On the right bank of the River Reusse (looking from the lake), Lucerne’s historic core is lined with shops and houses lining the medieval cobblestone streets.
 And lucky for us all, It’s a traffic-free zone that lets visitors walk around freely and immerse themselves in its curious history without the fear of getting run over.

 There are still some debates as to when the city was really founded, but there are records to show that the first settlements date back to 840 AD.
 However old the Old Town is, the best starting point is Weinmarkt.
-This location is walled by medieval guildhalls and decorative facades that will have you wondering at the skill it took to create them.
+This location is walled by medieval guild halls and decorative facades that will have you wondering at the skill it took to create them.